WordPress Hacked: Effective Steps to Recover Your Site

 How to Secure a WordPress Site Without Plugins?

-Using strong passwords, limiting login attempts, changing your database table prefix, and opting for a reputable hosting provider are just a few ways to secure a WordPress site.
-While it’s possible to protect your site without a security plugin, installing it will give you tools to back up WordPress’ built-in security measures.
+While you can protect your site without a security plugin, installing it will give you tools to back up WordPress’ built-in security measures.

 What Is the Safest CMS?